Step by step: Burn Severity with QGIS and optical data (Sentinel-2)

 4. Login to the website

-Please go back to the Copernicus website to sign in as a user by clicking on the 'User Profile Icon' and insert the username and password in the relevant fields.
+Please go back to the Copernicus website to sign in as a user by clicking on the 'Login' Icon and insert the username and password in the relevant fields.
+Access the Copernicus Browser, as indicated in figure 2.

-Figure 2.
-Graphical User Interface of Copernicus Open Access Hub
+Figure 2b.
+Graphical User Interface of Copernicus Data Space Ecosystem Browser

 5. Search Criteria

-First find the area of interest on the map, which is this case is Empedrado, Chile and draw a rectangle over that region or draw a polygon (using the right click of the mouse and right-click to clear).
+First find the area of interest on the map, which is this case is Empedrado, Chile and draw a rectangle over that region or draw a polygon, using the tool on the top left.

 Figure 3.
 Define a rectangle area of interest